PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 ### Mode:

 - Mode 1: Items only.
 Don't catch anything.
-- Mode 2: Catch everything using default ball.
+- Mode 2: Catch everything using the specified ball.

 Mode 2 will look to see if what you caught is shiny and will send notifications.